 Determine Civic Leadership

-A successful scenario planning process requires effective leadership.
 A local elected official can often play the role of champion for scenario planning, or in some cases the MPO board can assume that champion role, since it is composed of representatives of multiple local jurisdictions.

 Establish a Policy Advisory Committee